 The aim is to investigate and distinguish causes for cognitive impairment to improve diagnostics and non-medical interventions.

 The aim is to study the assessment, clinical course, and neurobiology of movement abnormalities across psychiatric disorders to develop novel targeted treatment options.

 Studying the consequences and antecedences of an emerging youth mental health problem with increasing prevalence worldwide.

 Prediction of therapeutic efficiency in cognitive disturbances

 By combining neuropsychological testing, MRI and non-invasive brain stimulation, the aim is to develop individualized and therefore effective cognitive interventions.

 This topic covers a large spectrum of research areas, from understanding the neurobiological mechanisms, early detection to developing new treatment strategies of psychosis.

-Studies interventions regarding their relative efficacy and effectiveness and identifies psychological and neurobiological mechanisms of action that help to improve and develop new therapeutic approaches in psychotherapy.
+We study interventions regarding their relative efficacy and effectiveness and identify psychological and neurobiological mechanisms of action that help to improve and develop new therapeutic approaches in psychotherapy.

 Suicidality and self-injurious behavior in childhood and adolescents